SysKitTeam/docs-insights/getting-started/index.md

 ## Event Viewer

 Event Viewer tab provides you with a centralized place to search for ULS, Windows Event and SQL events all over your farm.
-SysKit Insights uses a layout similar to a search engine to display the results, and it just that - a powerful search engine.
+SysKit Insights uses a layout similar to a search engine to display the results, and is just that - a powerful search engine.

 - To start using the Event Viewer first select a farm.
 If you only have one - an automatic search will be triggered.